 Current Volunteer Opportunities

-If you are looking to complete court-ordered community service, please contact Manny Cuen at firstname.lastname@example.org or 326-9686 ext 14.
+If you are looking to complete (parking or traffic violations only) court-ordered community service, please contact firstname.lastname@example.org or call 326-9686 ext *17

 Are you interested in helping people connect with the natural world?
 Want to deepen your knowledge of local flora and fauna, environmental education, water-wise gardening, and the cultural connections between people and plants?
 Consider becoming a docent at Tucson Botanical Gardens.
 Our 10-week training prepares docents to be skilled interpreters who are an integral part of an education team that serves the Tucson community and visitors from all over the world.
 After completing training, docents lead tours, present educational outreach programs, staff Discovery Carts, assist with horticultural therapy programs, teach Gardens Signature Classes, participate in developing and refining new educational programs, and help visitors make lasting memories at the Gardens.

 Do you enjoy working with kids?
 We are looking for volunteers to assist with school group visits and/or outreach programs.
-If you are interested in learning more about this, please contact Ashley Pedersen at firstname.lastname@example.org or 326-9686 ext 39.
 To volunteer in this capacity, you will need to clear a basic background check.